On the Burger Trail: The burger at Birch + Butcher

 If you appreciate the nuanced flavors offered up by hearth-fired cooking, you're sure to appreciate Birch + Butcher, where any number of ingredients and dishes – from breads and vegetables to meats – are treated to smoking or roasting over a hot wood fire.
 And it's a must-try for folks who can appreciate a well-executed meal.

-Much like the remainder of the restaurant's menu, their happy hour burger is no slouch.
-It features a housemade brioche-style bun (made dark by the choice of flour), two beef patties, caramelized onions, housemade beet ketchup, thick cut house bacon and Widmer's cheese spread ($5).
-A big bowl of Birch + Butcher's amazing pork fat fried smoked potatoes will set you back by $10, but it's enough to share; plus the cracked potatoes are creamy on the inside, ultra crisp on the exterior, slightly smoky and super flavorful.
-They come with chili aioli for dipping.
+Much like the remainder of the restaurant's menu, their burger (available at brunch as well as other select magical moments) is no slouch.
+It features a housemade brioche-style bun (made dark by the choice of flour), two beef patties, caramelized onions, housemade beet ketchup, thick cut house bacon and Widmer's cheese spread and a side of pork fat fried smoked potatoes ($15).

 The strikingly dark bun is likely the first thing you'll notice about the Birch + Butcher burger, which also cradles two beef sirloin patties, visibly dark housemade bacon and a trail of deeply caramelized onions.
 Also visible is a generous portion of swiftly melting cheese spread, which oozes from between the patties.